 - The bones of the coccyx can fracture due to serious trauma to the area

-Therefore, women are more likely to bear weight on their tailbones when they sit, or more likely to injure it in a fall, and coccydynia is more prevalent in women than men.
+As a result, women are more likely to bear weight on their tailbones when they sit, and are more likely to injure their tailbone in a fall.
+Therefore, coccydynia is more prevalent in women than men.

 Additionally, individuals who are overweight are more likely to develop tailbone pain.
 This is because pelvic rotation, including movement of the coccyx, is lessened in individuals who are overweight.
 This in turn leads to more stress on the coccyx